JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/deepseek.md

 Official website https://www.deepseek.com/

-Established in 2023, DeepSeek (深度求索) is a Chinese firm committed to turning Artificial General Intelligence (AGI) into reality.
-They approach the fundamental queries with a long-term perspective.
+Established in 2023, DeepSeek (深度求索) is a Chinese firm committed to making Artificial General Intelligence (AGI) a reality.
+They approach fundamental queries with a long-term perspective.

 ## Connect your Provider account